 Women represent half of the population, but you wouldn’t know it if you looked at your average tech office.
-Only 28 per cent of IT workers in Australia and 23 per cent in New Zealand are female, which is crazy considering that by 2023 there’s predicted to be 3.5 million job openings in cyber security alone.
+Only 28 per cent of IT workers in Australia and 23 per cent in New Zealand are female, which is crazy considering that The Australian Cyber Security Growth Network says we need 16,000 skilled workers by 2026.

 Christine Vinaviles, cyber security graduate

 Christine Vinaviles credits her mum, a senior SAP (Systems Applications and Products) consultant, as the biggest influence on her journey into STEM.
 She has always been inspired by her work ethic.
 The fact she got to visit her mum’s workplace when she was little and pretend to work and type random gibberish on the keyboard also helped!

 This early interest led Christine to a 2016 mentorship program run by tech giant Cisco, and then to graduating with a Bachelor of ICT Engineering at University of Technology Sydney a few years later.

 Now, Christine says her cyber End User Experience (EUX) role at Commonwealth Bank of Australia (CBA) is her most fulfilling yet.
 She explains her job as “helping reduce malware and cyber attacks by analysing the applications used and creating the group policy that gets deployed”.

 Christine’s career path has helped her over her biggest hurdle – finding her voice and confidence to speak up.
 “It’s not uncommon to feel imposter’s syndrome and doubt what you know and your abilities,” she says. – Jonathan Nalder

 - Bachelor of ICT Engineering (Software Major) / Diploma in Engineering Practice, UTS